keboola/developers-docs/extend/generic-extractor/configuration/api/pagination/index.md

 }
 {% endhighlight %}

-The above configuration will look in the response for a key `count` inside a key `items`.
+The above configuration will search the response for the key `count` inside the key `items`.
 The obtained value is expected to be the total number of items to extract.
-In a sample response below, it will be `4`:
+In the sample response below, it will be `4`:

 {% highlight json %}
 {